 Meal prep is my #1 weight loss strategy.
-Yes I know that’s quite a statement and you might not agree.
+Yes, I know that’s quite a statement, and you might disagree.
 However, I believe it to be true.
-It’s been over 5 years since starting my weight loss journey and I can tell you planning my meals ahead of time has been key.
+It’s been over ten years since starting my weight loss journey, and I can tell you planning and preparing my meals ahead of time has been key.

-Sure, I love smoothies but if I drink an 800 calorie green smoothie every morning and then eat an 800 calorie salad for lunch, I’ll go over my daily calories (or points) with just 2 meals.
-So while those meals might nourish my body better than a Big Mac I’ll still struggle with losing weight by not tracking portions and/or calories.
+Sure, I love healthy smoothies, but if I drink an 800 calorie green smoothie every morning and then eat an 800 calorie salad for lunch, I’ll go over my daily calories with just two meals.
+So while those meals might nourish my body better than a Big Mac, I’ll still struggle with losing weight by not tracking portions and calories.

 Weight loss happens when you burn more calories than you take in.
 Period.
 Sorry, it’s just the way it is.

-Therefore, when weight loss is the goal, you need to know your daily caloric intake or Weight Watchers point target before preparing your meals for the week.
-Obviously, if you use Weight Watchers you can find out your daily points on their website.
-To figure out your daily caloric intake for weight loss try using My Fitness Pal.
-That’s the website I use and it’s free.
+Therefore, when weight loss is the goal, you need to know your daily caloric intake before preparing your meals for the week.
+To figure out your daily caloric intake for weight loss, try using My Fitness Pal.

-Understanding the amount of food you need to eat to lose weight will help as you plan and prep your food for the week.
+Understanding the amount of food you need to eat to lose weight will help you plan and prep food for the week.

-For example, if your daily caloric intake is 1500 calories, and you want to eat 5 times a day, then you can plan your meals accordingly.
+For example, if your daily caloric intake is 1500 calories, and you want to eat five times a day, you can plan your meals accordingly.
 Here’s a glimpse into what that can look like:

 - Breakfast – 300 calorie green smoothie.